jamesthkho/PluginSite/index.md

 # [](#header-1)What is Alpha Omega

 Alpha Omega is a set of twenty four pluging that are most essential for server.
 These plugin range from a custom join message (Beta) to a custom minigame (Omega) plugin.
 The plugins are named in order of the greek alphabet, **Alpha Beta Gamma Delta Epsilon Zeta Eta Theta Iota Kappa Lambda Mu Nu Xi Omicron Pi Rho Sigma Tau Upsilon Phi Chi Psi Omega.** Informaation about the plugins will be provided in their repostory or if you press download aboce you get all the plugins and their descriptions.

-## [](#header-1)What do people say?
+## [](#header-2)What do people say?

-> This is a blockquote following a header.
+> Alpha Omega give my server all that it needed in the end we didn't even need essentials anymore!
+It alowed my server to be fully custom!
 >
-> When something is important enough, you do it even if the odds are not in your favor.
+>                               -RyzenNetwork

 ### [](#header-3)What are the Alpha Omega plugins made with?